wpsharks/comet-cache-kb/tutorials/2015/73-configuring-static-cdn-filters-for-a-wordpress-multisite-network.md

 ## WordPress Multisite w/ Sub-Domains

-If you are running a WordPress Multisite Network with Sub-Domains, you can define a list of sub-domains with their corresponding CDN hostname.
+If you are running a WordPress Multisite Network with Sub-Domains (i.e., your child sites all have their own sub-domain address like `child1.example.com`, `child2.example.com`, etc.), you can define a list of sub-domains with their corresponding CDN hostname to map a specific CDN hostname to that sub-domain.
 ZenCache will then use the respective CDN hostname when rewriting static resource URLs on that sub-domain.

 If you only want to enable the Static CDN Filters for the primary domain (e.g., `example.com`), then you can simply specify a primary domain CDN mapping and skip the sub-domain mappings.